Lakhpur: History

 It is said that the village is named after Maa Lakhi who had two sons and one daughter.
-The sons descendants are divided into two pattis (groups of families descending from one common ancestor).
+The sons' descendants are divided into two pattis (groups of families descending from one common ancestor).
 The pattis are the "Surjan" patti and the "Moru" patti with the surname Dhadwal or Thadwal.
 It is believed that Maa Lakhi's descendants have been living in Lakhpur for the past 25 generations.

 Some Dhadwal families have also settled in the village of Jagatpur near Mukandpur in the district of Nawanshahr (also known as Shahid Bhagat Singh Nagar district); in Apra, near Phillaur; and Mothada Kalan, also near Phillaur.

 The descendants of Maa Lakhi's daughter settled the neighbouring village of Bir Dhadoli and continue to reside in the village.

-Maa Lakhi belonged to a village near Nadalon in Hoshiarpur.
-The village may have been Ajnoha but this cannot be confirmed.
+Maa Lakhi belonged to Ajnoha village near Nadalon in Hoshiarpur.
 Her husband's family also lived in Hoshiarpur near the present day Himachal Pradesh border.
 Maa Lakhi's father gave the couple land to settle on which became known as Lakhpur.

 Villagers confirm that Maa Lakhi was a devotee of Bhagat Baba Kalu who lived during the 16th century and built a shrine in Panshta also known as Panchhat.
-Maa Lakhi took her children to the shrine, especially on Baisakhi.
+Maa Lakhi took her children to the shrine, especially on the occurrence of Baisakhi.
 Therefore, the period when the village was settled could be at any time during the 16th century, making the village at least 400 years old.

-According to local tradition, Lakhpur was already an established village at the time when Sri Guru Hargobind Sahib Ji visited Lakhpur whilst he was travelling from Kartarpur to Kiratpur Sahib, and then visited Palahi (near Phagwara) in 1635, where he was involved in a battle against the Mughals led by Ahmad Khan.
+According to local tradition, Lakhpur was already an established village at the time when Sri Guru Hargobind Sahib Ji visited Lakhpur whilst he was travelling from Kartarpur to Kiratpur Sahib.
+He then went to Palahi (near Phagwara) in 1635, where he was involved in a battle against the Mughals led by Ahmad Khan.
 It is said that Guru Ji visited Lakhpur before visiting Chak Prema and stopping at Palahi.
 Guru Ji also visited Domeli, Hadiabad and Phagwara where Gurdwaras have been built in memory of the visit.